Ballpark Chasers

 The Chicago area is known for its extreme climates and seasons.
 During the baseball season, you can expect temperatures gradually increasing through the summer months with the peak coming in July and August.
 Thunderstorms are quite common in the summer.
 June typically gets the most rainfall, so don’t forget to pack a light jacket.

 The windy city offers so much to do and see that the toughest part is deciding.
 From the world renowned Art Institute of Chicago to the Magnificent Mile, tourists can easy spend an entire week here.
 One stop not to miss is Millennium Park, located roughly 6 miles from Wrigley Field.
-The newly opened 24 acre park is home of amazing and unique art, music and architecture.
+This 24 acre park is home of amazing and truly unique art, music and architecture.
 Don’t leave without checking out the Crown Fountain, a 50 ft. tower that projects facial images with an opening that shoots water out of the image’s mouth!
 Another attraction at Millennium Park is the Cloud Gate sculpture.
 Imagine a gigantic 66 ft. long upside-down jelly bean that looks like mercury and has a mirror-like finish which reflects the viewer’s image back in weird shapes.
 Sounds pretty cool, huh?

-Another quick, fun and inexpensive destination in the Chicago area is the Sears Tower, North America’s tallest building (110 stories tall).
+Another quick, fun and inexpensive destination in the Chicago area is the Willis Tower, North America’s second tallest building (110 stories tall).
 On a clear day, the view from the sky deck allows you to see over 40-50 miles out, including Michigan, Indiana and Wisconsin!
 Try and time it so you can catch a sunset by arriving at the sky deck about 30 minutes before the sun sets.

-Badges | Report an Issue | Privacy | Terms of Service
+Badges | Report an Issue | Terms of Service